 We recommend using the AES-GCM 128 cipher for the best performance.

-IPsec acceleration takes place only on the primary node in both active-passive and active-active HA.
-When the primary node goes down and the auxiliary takes over, the SAs are renegotiated.
-Existing keys are removed, and the new primary node makes the decision to offload the SAs.
+IPsec acceleration occurs only on the primary node in both active-passive and active-active HA.
+When the primary node goes down, and the auxiliary takes over, the SAs are renegotiated.
+Existing keys are removed, and the new primary node decides to offload the SAs.

 Support for IPsec acceleration

 - Doesn't support IPsec acceleration over VLAN and wireless interfaces.